vanngo411/RISC_V-CPU-for-Lab3/README.md

 ![image](https://github.com/vanngo411/RISC_V-CPU-for-Lab3/blob/main/Alchitry_Au.png)

 The LEDs show up first four values for 0 because we don't have any data on write back signal.
 The fifth, sixth and seventh value have 125, 133 and 200.
 And then turn off again because no input before repeating again.

+## Notes

+File RISC_V.v contains all module needed for top module to run on Alchitry Au.